IanField90/TeachReach/readme.md

 # TeachReach
 TeachReach was a final year project at University, which I intend to re-write and release.
-The puprose of which was to provide an API and educational resource tool.
+The purpose of which was to provide an API and educational resource tool.
 An Android application is planned to leverage the content created using TeachReach